ficusrobusta/Gene_Panel_Variant_Calling/README.md

 For these gene_panel files, the names sould have the following structure: ${PROJECT}-*_S*_L*_R*_*.fastq.gz where the project name is defined by GC-JA-8284- which is the prefix to every sample followed by *_S*_L*_R*_*.fastq.gz

-You can then create a samples.txt file (three columns file which are sample, fastq 1 , fastq 2) for specific project using the following command: bash $SCRIPTS/gene_panel/make_sample_list.sh GC-JA-8592 > samples.txt
+You can then create a samples.txt file (three columns file which are: sample, fastq 1 , fastq 2) for specific project using the following command: bash $SCRIPTS/gene_panel/make_sample_list.sh GC-JA-8592 > samples.txt

 If the file names do not have the project prefix, you can fix as follows: